brbarnett/hello-k8s/readme.md

 ```
 git clone https://github.com/istio/istio
 cd istio
-git checkout release-1.0
+git checkout git checkout 1.0.2
 ```
-_Note: I had some issues installing on AKS from `master`, but the issue has been resolved in the `release-1.0` branch._
+_Note: I had some issues installing on AKS from `master`, but the issue has been resolved in the `1.0.2` tag (release)._

 Istio comes with a good number of `CustomRoleDefinition` resources, or CRDs.
 Before installing Istio via Helm, load these CRDs manually (future version of Helm will allow CRD + Chart installations)
 ```